-- Status on I/O1: Page Buffer Ready/Busy is Ready State. - The Page Buffer Ready/Busy is output on I/O6 by Status Read operation or RY/\overline{BY} pin after the 10h command - Status on I/O2: Data Cache Read/Busy is Ready State.
+- Status on I/O1: Page Buffer Ready/Busy is Ready. - The Page Buffer Ready/Busy is output on I/O6 by Status Read operation or RY / BY pin after the 10h command. - Status on I/O2: Data Cache Read/Busy is Ready.

-The Data Cache Ready/Busy is output on I/O7 by Status Read operation or RY/BY pin after the 15h command.
+The Data Cache Ready/Busy is output on I/O7 by Status Read operation or RY / BY pin after the 15h command.

-If the Page Buffer Busy returns to Ready before the next 80h command input, and if Status Read is done during this Ready period, the Status Read provides pass/fail for Page 2 on I/O1 and pass/fail result for Page1 on I/O2
+If the Page Buffer Busy returns to Ready before the next 80h command input and Status Read is done during this Ready period, the Status Read provides the Pass/Fail result for Page 2 on I/O1 and the Pass/Fail result for Page1 on I/O2.